CesarIRM19/Brain-tumor-detection-using-semantic-segmentation/README.md

 # Brain Tumor Semantic Segmentation with U-Net (PyTorch)
-Use of deep learning techniques for semantic segmentation of brain tumors in medical images using magnetic resonance imaging (MRI) data from a public dataset such as BRATS, available on platforms such as Kaggle.

 ## 📌 Goal

 The aim of this project is to apply deep learning techniques for the **semantic segmentation of brain tumors** in medical imaging using **Magnetic Resonance Imaging (MRI)** data from the [BraTS 2020 dataset](https://www.kaggle.com/datasets/awsaf49/brats2020-training-data).